arjangch/grails-project-helper/example1/README.md

     }
 }
 ```
-For example in the above code we don't want versioning because this table is also used in other applications.
+For example, in the above code, we don't want to version because this table is also used in other applications.

 #### Other Database Settings
 Usually Production DB needs other setting to manage high volume and high availability.
 See [The Tomcat JDBC Connection Pool](https://tomcat.apache.org/tomcat-10.0-doc/jdbc-pool.html)